thnguyendn/MPL_Trickle/README.md

 # MPL_Trickle

-This directory contains sources for our submitted paper for VVIOT2019.
+This directory contains sources for modeling different elements in a Wireless Sensor Network (WSN) applying Trickle algorithm and generating interesting scenarios.
+These scenarios are relevant to many elements in the network and are selected to illustrate interesting features in the WSN.

 Among these files, there is :
 - A .xlia extension(stands for eXecutable Language for Interaction & Assemblage) file (**MPL_modeling_T1.xlia**) for modeling a node and interactions between all nodes in topology T1